-As a veteran homeschooler for thirteen years, I have had the experience of teaching five children at the same time, all doing a different subject, each at their level.
+As a veteran homeschooler for more than 25 years, I have had the experience of teaching five children at the same time, all doing a different subject, each at their level.
 It was fun, exciting, at times entertaining but also frustrating, confusing and an awful lot of hard work.

 Advice goes a long way, to listen to it doesn't cost anything, to apply good, sound advice could save you time, money and future heartbreak.
 To ignore good advice could be detrimental to you and your children.

 How do you know if the advice given is good or not?

 When we first started homeschool we decided to use a set curriculum.
 We did the compulsory teaching course, especially designed for parents, learned how to use a green, red and black pen and where to put the X. The set curriculum was OK and our first child learned to read and write beautifully after much perseverance.
 So did our second child and our third, although she started to buck the system.
 She had heard it all before, you know the ABC's... because her older sister had gone through it all.
 When I started the fourth child on her ABC's with the same set curriculum it was a nightmare.